Geospatial data indicates what is where. One of the special things about geospatial data is that it comes in those two parts: what and where.

-Unlike latitude and longitude which are angles given in degrees, elevations represent linear distance from the center of the earth, and are usually given in feet or meters.
-Exactly what elevation zero is depends on While elevation is often specified as height above mean sea level, different applications use different reference points.
+Unlike latitude and longitude which are angles given in degrees, elevations represent linear distance above the surface of the earth in feet or meters.
+While elevation is often specified as height above mean sea level, different applications use different reference points.
 GPS uses height above the reference ellipsoid (see below).

-Geospatial data that includes elevation is usually called 2.5-D rather than 3-D because for each X/Y (longitude/latitude) coordinate there is only one Z (elevation) value.
-2.5D data cannot fully represent structures like buildings that have multiple levels or floors stacked on top of each other at different elevations for each X/Y coordinate.
+Geospatial data that includes elevation is usually called 2.5-dimensional (2.5-D) rather than 3-dimensional (3-D) because for each X/Y (longitude/latitude) coordinate there is only one Z (elevation) value.
+2.5-D data cannot fully represent structures like buildings that have multiple levels or floors stacked on top of each other at different elevations for each X/Y coordinate.

 Reality rarely quantifies exactly to simple mathematical models, so the topic of elevation also raises an issue with exactly how the pure, spherical angles of latitude and longitude reflect the rugged, three-dimensional reality of the earth.
 In addition to the planet being slightly flattened from a perfect sphere by the force of rotation, the surface is covered with lumpy mountains and oceans.
 If you want to be very precise about locations (such as when engineering a bridge or dropping a bomb on someone) these lumps can result in errors that can cause problems.